Royal College of Emergency Medicine Menu Menu

 North-West Syria

-Developing emergency medicine in NW Syria is crucial due to the following conflict that has decimated healthcare infrastructure, leaving millions vulnerable to injury and disease.
-Since the conflict began, the region has faced severe shortages of medical personnel, supplies, and facilities, making the enhancement of emergency care essential for saving lives and stabilising communities.
+Developing Emergency Medicine in NW Syria is crucial due to conflict decimating healthcare infrastructure, leaving millions vulnerable to injury and disease.
+The region has faced severe shortages of medical personnel, supplies, and facilities, making the enhancement of emergency care essential for saving lives and stabilising communities.

-RCEM are very pleased to be working with the Syrian Board of Medical Specialties (SBOMS) and Tropical Health Education Trust (THET) on the development of Emergency Medicine Postgraduate Training in North-West Syria with funding via the European Union as part of a 5 year funded programme.
+RCEM are working with the Syrian Board of Medical Specialties (SBOMS) and Tropical Health Education Trust (THET) on the development of Emergency Medicine Postgraduate Training in North-West Syria with funding via the European Union as part of a five year funded programme.

 This programme of work uses the expertise of Syrian Diaspora and RCEM Member and Fellows with interest and experience in curriculum and training programme development, leadership, postgraduate medical assessment to support SBOMS with their aims to improve Postgraduate Training and ultimately to improve patient care and health outcomes.